 On the other hand, the company can choose to have a balanced debt structure such as an equally funded balance sheet between debt and equity.

-That said, there a few ratios that can be used to analyze GM’s debt structure.
+That said, there are a few ratios that can be used to analyze GM’s debt or capital structure.

 The debt to equity ratio and debt to asset ratio are the exact ratios that we need in order to analyze GM’s balance sheets.